watir/watirbook/installation/windows.md

 ![Internet Explorer 11](https://raw.github.com/watir/watirbook/master/images/installation/windows/internet_explorer.png)

 Since Internet Explorer (tested with version 11) is already installed, we will start with it.
+We will be using IRB (Interactive Ruby Shell).
+If you are not familiar with it, see *IRB* chapter.

     >irb